Large-scale distributed synchronization systems, using a cancel-on-completion redundancy mechanism: Introduction

 Additional question of interest for a free system is: If $v_n$ is the average velocity at which the entire particle system (say, its mean) advances to the ``right,'' does $\lim_{n\to\infty} v_n$ exist?
 If so, is the limit determined by the speed parameter of the free system ML fixed points (if any).
 Note that in a free system there is the obvious relation between ML fixed points and MLs that are traveling waves.
 Namely, for any $u \ge 0$, an ML fixed point for speed parameter $v$ corresponds to a traveling wave ML moving right with velocity $u$, when the speed parameter is $v-u$.

 To motivate our more general setting, consider the following example of a multi-agent distributed synchronization model.
 We have $n$ agents (particles), each trying to advance its own state (particle location), but there are dependencies between the agents.
-(One specific motivation for it is a parallel simulation, where an agent is a processor, simulating an element, or a subsystem, of a larger physical system.
+(One specific motivation is a parallel simulation, where an agent is a processor, simulating an element, or a subsystem, of a larger physical system.
 An agent state is the local simulation time of the processor.
 Cf. \cite{GSS96}.)
-A job arrival corresponds to selection of a groups of agents, of size $d$, that are currently interdependent.
-Upon such selection, the agents in the group try to independently advance their states (locations) by random distances (jump sizes) $(\xi_1,\ldots, \xi_{d})$, but after they advance, they have to synchronize -- roll back to the left-most new location within the group.
-(In terms of parallel simulation, the jump size of an agent corresponds to the time duration by which the agent can advance its local simulation without affecting other agents in the group.)
+A job arrival corresponds to selection of a group of agents, of size $d$, that are currently interdependent.
+Upon such selection, the agents in the group, first, separately advance their states (locations) $W_1, \ldots, W_d$ forward by random distances (potential jump sizes) $\xi_1,\ldots, \xi_{d}$, but then have to synchronize -- each agent $i$ rolls back its new state from $W_i +\xi_i$ to $\max\{W_i, \min_\ell (W_\ell + \xi_\ell)\}$.
+(In terms of parallel simulation, $\xi_i$ is the time duration by which processor $i$ can advance its local simulation without affecting simulations run by other processors in the group.)
 If we assume that jobs arrive as a Poisson process, and the groups are selected uniformly at random, we obtain a single-class unregulated (free) system with $(d,1)$-c.o.c. redundancy.

 Results of this paper, in particular, characterize the limits $\lim_{n\to\infty} v_n$ of the average velocity $v_n$ for general free systems.
-This characterization is particularly sharp in the special case when the component sizes $(\xi^{(j)}_1,\ldots, \xi^{(j)}_{d_j})$ for each class are independent identically distributed, with a distribution having increasing hazard rate.
+This characterization is particularly sharp in the special case when the component sizes $(\xi^{(j)}_1,\ldots, \xi^{(j)}_{d_j})$ for each class are independent identically distributed, with the distribution having increasing hazard rate.